 Many of the aches, pains, and stress we feel are brought on by the demands of our daily lives and too often we turn to painkillers or pharmaceuticals for relief.
 I am trained to teach you how to develop a wellness lifestyle that is easy to maintain on a daily basis.
 I use the Alexander Technique, Stretch and Breath Classes and Music-making to address the three broad areas that are embraced by a Wellness program.
 Body, Mind and Spirit.

 The Alexander Technique is a hands-on educational method for improving physical and mental wellbeing.
 It teaches us how to recapture the ease, and freedom of movement that we enjoyed as young children.
 Developed by actor F.M.Alexander in the 1890’s, Alexander Technique is the first mind/body approach developed by a westerner – and remains one of the most powerful.
-To book a lesson contact Judith»
+Contact Judith »

 Cost: Consultation $125.
 (90 minutes)